 In dense cities like New York, an overwhelming percentage of all goods are delivered by truck.
 Every day, approximately 25,000 delivery trucks and commercial vehicles move into and around Manhattan.
 Now, we see a variety of companies pushing for delivery drones to alleviate traffic from constrained areas.

 Subscribe to the Jabil Blog

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 Drones are now conducting some inspections that have traditionally involved in dangerous or very specially trained individuals to be able to perform.

 This allows businesses and governments to remove employees from dangerous situations.
 Companies can also increase the number of inspections by removing the cost and time it would take to train individuals and send out expensive assets.
 For example, an oil and gas company would typically spend around $2,500 to send a helicopter and team to conduct a pipeline inspection.
 A consumer drone designed to be outfitted with a high-quality camera can survey 105 miles of pipeline a day, on par with a helicopter crew but at a significantly lower cost.
-With UAVs, inspections can be more thorough, frequent and considerably less expensive.
+With commercial UAVs, inspections can be more thorough, frequent and considerably less expensive.